E (New York City Subway service)

 The E Eighth Avenue Local is a rapid transit service in the B Division of the New York City Subway.
 Its route emblem, or "bullet", is blue since it uses the IND Eighth Avenue Line in Manhattan.

-The E operates at all times between Jamaica Center–Parsons/Archer in Jamaica, Queens, and the World Trade Center in Lower Manhattan; additional service during weekday rush hours originates and terminates at Jamaica–179th Street instead of Jamaica Center–Parsons/Archer.
-Daytime service operates express in Queens and local in Manhattan; late night service makes local stops along its entire route.
+The E operates at all times between Jamaica Center–Parsons Boulevard–Archer Avenue in Jamaica, Queens, and the World Trade Center in Lower Manhattan; limited rush hour service originates and terminates at 179th Street instead of Jamaica Center.
+Daytime service makes express stops in Queens and all stops in Manhattan; overnight service makes all stops along the full route.

 E service, which is one of the most heavily used services in the subway system, started in 1933 with the opening of the IND Queens Boulevard Line.
 In its early years, the E train ran along the Rutgers Street Tunnel and South Brooklyn Line to Brooklyn, though this service pattern stopped by 1940.
-Until 1976, E train ran to Brooklyn and Queens via the IND Fulton Street Line and IND Rockaway Line during rush hours and to the World Trade Center at other times.
+Until 1976, the E train ran to Brooklyn and Queens via the IND Fulton Street Line and IND Rockaway Line during rush hours and to the World Trade Center at other times.
 The E's northern terminal was switched from 179th Street to Jamaica Center with the opening of the IND Archer Avenue Line in 1988.

 History

 Creation and extensions

-With the opening of the IND Queens Boulevard Line from 50th Street to Roosevelt Avenue on August 19, 1933, E service began, running between Roosevelt Avenue and Hudson Terminal (current World Trade Center station) on the IND Eighth Avenue Line.
+E service began with the opening of the IND Queens Boulevard Line from 50th Street to Roosevelt Avenue on August 19, 1933, running between Roosevelt Avenue and Hudson Terminal (current World Trade Center station) on the IND Eighth Avenue Line.
 Because the IND Crosstown Line did not yet fully open, and as the IND Queens Boulevard Line had not yet opened to Jamaica, service ran via the Queens Boulevard Line's local tracks.
 The E also ran local in Manhattan.
 Initially, weekday service ran every four minutes during rush hours, every five minutes middays, every six or eight minutes evenings, and every twelve minutes overnights.
 Service ran every four or five minutes during the Saturday morning rush hour, every five minutes during the morning and afternoon, and every six or eight minutes in the evening.
 On Sunday, E trains ran every six or seven minutes in the morning, every five minutes in the afternoon, and every six or eight minutes in the evening.
-Service provided by three-car trains during rush hours and two-car trains at other times.
+Service was provided by three-car trains during rush hours and two-car trains at other times.
 By January 16, 1934, rush hour service was operating with three- or four-car trains.